kontinu/katacoda-scenarios/kubernetes-user/step0-docker-basics/step2.md

 At the core of everything in Docker is the Dockerfile.

-A dockerfile describes how to build a container, anything that should be included with it and any command it should execute when executed.
+A dockerfile describes how to build a container, the application environment anything that should be included with it and any command it should execute when executed.

-Look at the file `/Dockerfile`{{open}}:
+Look at the file `/Dockerfile`{{open}}

 # Docker build